corazzi/corazzi/CV.md

 ## Professional Summary
 I am a Senior Full Stack Software Engineer with over a decade of experience building, maintaining, and scaling software solutions across healthcare, retail, and the public sector.

 My core expertise lies in Laravel and Vue, though I am more than comfortable with PHP and JavaScript as languages in their own right.
 I have used PHP professionally since 5.2 and seen the language and ecosystem mature.
-I am keen on keeping up-to-date with
+I am keen on keeping up-to-date with the latest versions of languages, frameworks, and tooling.

 Over the years, I have led projects that range from high-traffic consumer-facing APIs to complex NHS integrations, while also mentoring junior developers, establishing CI/CD pipelines, and driving digital innovation.